Winter is around the corner, and that means the Christmas Market season. Visiting these markets in Europe is an amazing experience.

 Both kids and adults will be entertained by the storytellers and the street performers dressed as Andersen’s characters

-To feel the warmth of Christmas Joy, visit Il Paese di Natale in the Italian town of Sant’Agata Feltria, Rimini.
+Italy has some amazing Christmas markets to visit, and Il Paese di Natale in the town of Sant’Agata Feltria, is one of the best .
 The medieval town transforms into a Christmas village offering visitors a dose of festive spirits and their best homemade wares.

 In the market stalls, you can find tree ornaments, nativity scenes, and local delicacies.
 These delicacies include white truffles to artisanal jams.
 These are perfect for Christmas gifts.